understanding media

 Grosswiler, P. (1998).
 The Method is the Message.
 London: Black Rose Books.

-Griffin, E. and Park, E. J. (2005).
+Griffin, E. (2008).
 Media Ecology of Marshall McLuhan.
 In: A First Look at Communication Theory.
+7th ed.
 McGraw-Hill.
-Retrieved 2nd October 2005 from https://www1024.ssldomain.com/afirstlook/docs/mediaecology.cfm.
-Introduction to some of McLuhan's key ideas.
-Also available from https://www1024.ssldomain.com/afirstlook/docs/mediaecology.swf.

 Horrocks, C. (2000).
 Marshall McLuhan and Virtuality.
 Cambridge: Icon.
 Horrocks is as sceptical of the utility of McLuhan's work for exploring new media as Levinson (1999) is enthusiastic.